lsst/pipelines_lsst_io/install/conda.rst

 .. warning::

-   You need the Python 2 (eg. Miniconda2) distribution.
+   You need the Python 2 (e.g. Miniconda2) distribution.
 If you want to use the experimental Python 3 support, you should try our source installation.

 If you're new to Anaconda, Continuum's `30-minute test drive <http://conda.pydata.org/docs/test-drive.html>`_ tutorial will get you up-to-speed.